NicoOrdax/site/source/lessons/L6/exercise-6.rst

     data1
     data2

-As we can see here, there different number of rows in the DataFrames.
+As we can see here, there are different number of rows in the DataFrames.
 Important thing to notice is that there seems to be a common column called ``Time`` that we can use to join these DataFrames together.
 In Pandas we can conduct a table join with ``merge`` -function.
 Consider following example where we join the data **from** ``data2`` DataFrame **to** ``data1`` DataFrame.

 .. ipython:: python